Who is Warren Buffett ? The Man and His Investments

 The rise of Berkshire Hataway to new heights

-In 2009, he invested more than two billion in Swiss Re, a reinsurance company.
-He also bought Burling Northen Santa Fe (BNSF) Corporation for more than thirty billion.
-They bought the rail company to diversify Berkshire Hataway from the finance and insurance industry.
+In 2009, he invested over two billion in Swiss Re, a reinsurance company.
+He also bought Burling Northern Santa Fe (BNSF) Corporation for more than thirty billion.
+They purchased the rail company to diversify Berkshire Hataway from the finance and insurance industry.
 After the bubble, Goldman Sachs bought back the preferred shares.
-Buffett would have wanted to keep the shares that were generating an immense amount of dividends.
+Buffett would have wanted to keep the shares generating an immense amount of dividends.

-In 2011, he bought 64 million shares of IBM, for around 11 billion.
-Until that point, Buffett has always been reluctant to invest in technology stocks.
+In 2011, he bought 64 million shares of IBM for around 11 billion.
+Until then, Buffett has always been reluctant to invest in technology stocks.
 He always said that he did not understand these companies.
 And he did not want to invest in a market he did not understand.
 This purchase marked a turn in investment at Berkshire Hataway with more Technology investments than before.
-Since that point, he also invested heavily in Apple.
-In 2018, Apple and IBM were two of the top five investments of Berkshire Hataway, before they sold all IBM shares.
+Since that point, he has also invested heavily in Apple.
+In 2018, Apple and IBM were two of the top five investments of Berkshire Hataway before they sold all IBM shares.

 In 2012, he bought Media General, a corporation of more than 60 newspapers.
 And in 2013, he purchased the Press of Atlantic City, yet another newspaper.
 In 2013, Berkshire Hataway bought several million shares of H.J.
 Heinz, the food processing company, becoming a majority owner a year later by buying more shares.